 Prompt-engineering techniques help LLMs solve complex problems, avoid hallucinations, and provide more accurate responses.
 For example, we can use techniques like chain-of-thought, tree-of-thought, self-criticism, and self-consistency to improve LLM performance \cite{Mialon2023, White2023}.

-In addition, several inference hyperparameters can be adjusted to change the LLM’s output at runtime.
-For example, hyperparameters like sampling temperature, top-k sampling, repetition penalty, and maximum token length all affect the LLMs output and performance \cite{OpenAI_API_Reference, Touvron2023, Wang_Liu2023}.
+In addition, several inference hyperparameters can be adjusted to modify the LLM’s output at runtime.
+For example, hyperparameters like sampling temperature, top-k sampling, repetition penalty, and maximum token length all affect the LLM's output and performance \cite{OpenAI_API_Reference, Touvron2023, Wang_Liu2023}.

 Despite significant interest in LLMs and progress in LLM best practices, many open questions remain about optimal prompt-engineering techniques and inference hyperparameters for LLMs.
-To complicate matters, various local optima may exist for each problem type and problem domain \cite{Wang_Liu2023}.
+To complicate matters, various local optima may exist for LLMs, prompt types, and problem domains \cite{Wang_Liu2023}.

 The prompt-engineering community has an abundance of opinions and anecdotal evidence regarding optimal prompt-engineering techniques and inference hyperparameter settings.
 However, we currently lack systematic studies and empirical evidence to support many of these claims.